I have been getting quite a few emails from people who are in their twenties with this quarter-life crisis question:

 Important Considerations in Quarterlife crisis

 Be Open to Mistakes

-Don’t be afraid of making mistakes, rather use any mistakes made to help you hone life into something spectacular.
-People in their twenties are very afraid of making mistakes, but understand it are the mistakes that allow you to learn about life.
+Don’t be afraid of making mistakes.
+Rather use any mistakes made to help you hone life into something spectacular.
+People in their twenties are terrified of making mistakes but understand that they allow you to learn about life.
 It is our mistakes that help gives a person their true individuality.
-What separates a great person and the average hidden worker drone, is all about how a person learns from their mistakes to grow and improve themselves.
+What separates a great person and the average hidden worker drone is how a person learns from their mistakes to grow and improve themselves.

-Part of this process I teach is exactly this: How to learn and grow from your own mistakes.
+Part of this process I teach is exactly this: Learning and growing from your own mistakes.
 To use your own life as an amazing schooling experience to teach yourself how to be successful.

 Be Patient with Yourself